Skip to product information

 1 of 8

-Red Campion Seeds (Silene dioica)
+Red Campion Seeds

-It is the quintessential sign of late spring in the British countryside, often seen tumbling out of hedgerows alongside Bluebells and Stitchwort.
-In the garden, it creates a relaxed, wild feel and is an absolute magnet for long-tongued bumblebees and hoverflies.
-Once established, it will gently self-seed, creating a natural drift of pink that returns year after year.
+The plant produces branching stems loaded with bright, rose-pink (not actually red) flowers that glow against soft, hairy foliage.
+It is considered a quintessential sign of late spring and creates a relaxed, wild feel in gardens.
+It is a "magnet" for long-tongued bumblebees and hoverflies.
+Once established, the plant will gently self-seed to create a natural drift of pink that returns annually.

 Read More